Resize Images

 The cover()

-method is a two step combination of trimming excess pixels and
+method is a two-step combination of cropping and resizing to

-resizing to achieve a certain result size.
-This method takes the given
+achieve a given result size.
+This method takes the given dimensions and scales

-dimensions and scales it to the largest possible size matching the original
+them to the largest possible size that matches the original size.
+This size is

-For this method both width and height arguments are required.
-You can optional set a position to determine which part of the image should remain in focus.
+This method requires both width and height arguments.
+You can optional specify a position to determine which part of the image should remain in focus.

 Name | Type | Description |